jyp91/project_6_capstone/README.md

 # Project 6 Capstone

 Introduction:
-This project uses RandomForest Classifier, Logistic Regression, and Neural Networks by using Keras to predict Amazon.com customers book review ratings that ranges from 1 to 5 as a target and use sentiment analysis from customers reviews for features.
+This project uses RandomForest Classifier, Logistic Regression, and Neural Networks by using Keras to predict Amazon.com customers book review ratings that range from 1 to 5 as a target and use sentiment analysis from customers reviews for features.

 Data Cleaning: